Murder of Holly Bobo: Criticisms of the prosecution

 He also noted the state's similar treatment of Mark Pearcy to avoid hearings.
-In August 2014, the state failed to arrange transport for Pearcy to the courthouse causing the hearing to be rescheduled for September, but just prior to the new hearing the charges against him were dropped with the explanation given that Pearcy was facing unrelated federal charges and they were being forced to wait to proceed with the state charges.
+In August 2014, the state failed to arrange transport for Pearcy to the courthouse, causing the hearing to be rescheduled for September; but just before the new hearing, the charges against him were dropped with the explanation given that Pearcy was facing unrelated federal charges and they were being forced to wait to proceed with the state charges.
 Herbison said the laws regarding the charges would not preclude the state charges.
 "If the state is claiming that is the case, the prosecutor is either ill-informed or being disingenuous," he said.
-Charges were never reinstated and the case against his brother, Jeff, was similarly dropped.
+Charges were never reinstated, and the case against his brother, Jeffrey, was similarly dropped.

 Zach Adams's attorney, Jennifer Thompson, repeatedly said that evidence was not turned over to the defense.
-For example, in 2014, DA Matt Stowe made a statement that because Holly was menstruating at the time of her abduction there was a lot of DNA evidence in Zachary Adams's Decatur County home.
+For example, in 2014, DA Matt Stowe made a statement that because Holly was menstruating at the time of her abduction, there was a lot of DNA evidence in Zachary Adams's Decatur County home.
 No DNA evidence was ever turned over to the defense or produced at trial.
 She also said that the medical examiner referred to materials that were never given to her.

 On December 17, 2014, nine months after Zach Adams's arrest, Judge Creed McGinley chastised prosecutors for delays in the case and for the state's failure to turn over evidence to the defense.
 "I am absolutely out of patience with these cases not moving," he said.
 Judge McGinley ordered that a bill of particulars be filed for Zachary Adams's case within seven days and that discovery take place immediately.
 The prosecution ignored both deadlines.
 In response, attorneys for the men filed motions to dismiss charges.
 The motions filed accused the state of "silence or stonewalling", stating that, among other things, the state had yet to disclose evidence that the skull found belonged to Bobo.
 "It would appear to me if they had a skull with a dental match they would have given that to us right away.
 It's a little suspicious why we don't have that forensic information," said Autry's attorney Fletcher Long.